Expat Filipinos desperately seek word from loved ones after typhoon strikes

 "When he said 'we have no more house', I said 'never mind.
 What's important is you're safe.
 If we don't have a house we can start again, and what's important is I can hear your voice and my grandsons are okay'", Guzman said, her family now living from hand to mouth in a tent beside their gutted home.

-Filipino groups in Hong Kong, the vast majority Roman Catholics, have been appealing for cash donations and are planning counselling sessions and prayer vigils for those with family impacted by Typhoon Haiyan.
+Filipino groups in Hong Kong, the vast majority Roman Catholics, have been appealing for cash donations and are planning counseling sessions and prayer vigils for those with family impacted by Typhoon Haiyan.

 In the San Francisco suburb of Pinole, about 150 Filipino parishioners prayed during mass at Saint Joseph Catholic Church for relatives and friends unaccounted for from the super typhoon, which left more than 600,000 people homeless.